RoseyKat/mcpy-compiler/README.md

     ],
     "show_compiled": false, // Whether to display succesfully compiled files "compile_confusing_files": false // Whether to compile unknown or confusing files, if true, the compiler will compile them as a bytes file.
-}
+    "auto_texture_defining": true, // Whether to use the auto texture defining feature.
+    "auto_textures_do": [ // Which textures to define if `auto_texture_defining` is `true`
+        "items",
+        "blocks",
+        "list"
+    ],
+    "show_dates": true // Whether to show the date and time when a file compiles (`show_compiled` must be true) }
 ```